Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 `zones`| publishes mqtt info for all zones
 `schedule<x>`| publishes mqtt info for schedule x.<br><br> To update a schedule specify a new payload.<br>Example: `schedule2 {"on":"06:30","zones":[1,1,1],"days":[0,1,1,1,1,1,0],"off":"08:30"}` updates schedule 2<br><br>To delete a schedule use the `delete` param.<br>Example: `schedule3 delete` deletes schedule 3<br><br>To add a new schedule use `schedule0` followed by a new payload<br>Example: `schedule0 {"on":"06:30","zones":[1,1,1],"days":[0,1,1,1,1,1,0],"off":"08:30"}` creates a new schedule.
 The schedule id will be auto-generated.<br><br>The payload on/off times must be in 24-hour HH:MM format and the off time must be later than the on time.
 Zones/Days must be a list of 1 or 0 values to indicate if the zones/days are enabled. `"days": [0,1,1,1,1,1,0]` indicates that the schedule should run Mon-Fri. `"zones": [1,1,0]` indicates that zones 1 & 2 are enabled for the schedule.
 `schedules`| publishes mqtt info for all schedules
+`HeatingOptions` | When no json payload is specified the command returns the current settings for all options: `{"HeatingOptions":{"CMD":1,"LED":1,"DISPLAY":1,"SYNC":1,"MQTT":1}}`.
+1 indicates enabled; 0 indicates disabled.
+To set 1 or more options use a json payload and specify the option name as string and 0/off/false to turn option off or 1/on/true to turn option on.
+E.g., `heatingoptions {"LED": 1, "Display": 1}`

 ## Known Issues